Artists O - S

 Peterson’s images come from his everyday life.
 His subjects are ordinary people, places, and events we see every day, which make them especially accessible to viewers.
 What gives these pictures their special quality is the way the scenes develop in Peterson’s memory, the way the quick glance evolves in his mind before he records it on canvas.
 A large part of the effect involves the conflict between memory and reality, the way, as he gets further from a moment in time and space, the details begin to shift and fade.
 What remains is more than a mere impression, but less than reality.
 The result might include humor, irony, pathos and empathy, or a complex combination of these emotions.

 Peterson is originally from Minot, North Dakota, but attended Northern State University in Aberdeen, SD where he received his Bachelor’s degree, and now makes his home in Spearfish, South Dakota.
-In addition to the exhibition itself, the artist will be speaking at his opening reception a 6pm.

 This piece was purchased from the South Dakota Governor's 4th Biennial Exhibition in 2010.

 Piping Plover Chick, 2015, watercolor on board, 10" x 10"

 Sarah portrays recognizable subjects, but they are only vehicles for a greater subject: the paint itself.
 Her style of painting has much to do with her background in graphics.

 “I painted the plover chick because I once lived in Charleston, SC, on the beach, and my dogs and I loved the many shore birds that we watched on our daily walks after work.
 The dogs loved to chase them and, of course, could never catch one.
 We walked for miles along the beach among the plovers as well as other shore birds.“